foundry4/ppe-inventory/README.md

 ## PPE Inventory stock monitoring

+This repository contains the code for the NELCA ppe stock management system, helping track personal protective equipment stocks to support distribution.

 ![Stock levels input form](https://raw.githubusercontent.com/wiki/notbinary/ppe-inventory/images/form.png)

-Helping track personal protective equipment stocks to support distribution.
+To see more screens from the application, please head to the [wiki](https://github.com/notbinary/ppe-inventory/wiki)

 ## Demo environment